-There must be a component for risk rnalysis comprising risk assessment, management and communication to enable identification and implementation of priority actions and provide systems for rapid response to matters arising and then addressing these issues in an effective manner.
+There must be a component for Risk Analysis comprising risk assessment, management and communication to enable identification and implementation of priority actions and provide systems for rapid response to matters arising and then addressing these issues in an effective manner.

-There should also be control systems in place for Food and Feed businesses to place on them the responsibility to ensure food safety through good practices, as well as through the application of Food Safety management Systems such as Hazard Analysis and Critical Control Points (HACCP), British Retail Consortium Standard for Food (BRC) and Safe Quality Foods (SQF).
+There should also be control systems in place for Food and Feed businesses to place on them the responsibility to ensure food safety through good practices, as well as through the application of Food Safety management Systems such as Hazard Analysis and Critical Control Points (HACCP), British Retail Consortium Standard for Food (BRC) and Safe Quality Foods (SQF) to mention a few.